 Learn More About

-Bonnie M. Youn, Esq. is a Legal Recruiting Manager with The RMN Agency, recognized as Atlanta’s top legal recruiting firm for the past four years in a row.
+Bonnie M. Youn, Esq. is a Legal Recruiting Manager with The RMN Agency, recognized as Atlanta’s top legal recruiting firm for the past five years in a row.
 Bonnie joined the team in May 2016 and works confidentially with legal candidates, listening and providing counseling to get them to the next stage of their careers.
 She specializes in distilling aspirations and goals, conducting resume review, preparing lateral partner questionnaires, business development sheets, and interview coaching.
 She is also the liaison for a number of employer accounts.

 In addition to her commitment to diversifying the legal profession, Bonnie is also an activist for the Asian Pacific American community.
 She is a Past President and is a long time Board member of the Georgia Asian Pacific American Bar Association (GAPABA).
 She has organized hundreds of legal programs and is an integral part of planning the Annual GAPABA Gala which regularly draws dozens of General Counsel, judges and elected officials.
 She is also a former Board member of the Korean American Bar Association of Georgia (KABA-GA).

 Recognized locally and nationally as community leader, she was selected in 2013 as a White House Cesar Chavez Community Champion of Change for her work in Immigration Reform and was honored by the Georgia Asian Times as one of the most influential Asian Americans in Georgia.
 She led teams that organized the 2012 and 2013 GA Asian American & Pacific Islander (AAPI) Legislative Day.
 In 2012, she worked closely with the White House Initiative on AAPIs to organize its SE Regional Action Summit.

 Bonnie attended Boston University School of Law (1994) and Brown University (1991).
 In 2012, Brown recognized her as its Outstanding Asian American Alumni.
 She is married to her husband Prof. Frank McDonald (Emory University, Organic Chemistry) and they have two cats, Pancake and Waffles.